Get started

 By selecting the Advanced options button, a sidebar will appear with extra options for refining your analysis:

-2. Standardize covariates: GLOSSA uses a scaling method that subtracts the mean and divides by the standard deviation for standardization.
+3. Standardize covariates.
+GLOSSA uses a scaling method that subtracts the mean and divides by the standard deviation for standardization.
 The mean and standard deviation are calculated from the fitting layers, and the same values are used to standardize the projection layers, ensuring consistency across variables.

 Predictor variables

-If you uploaded multiple species, you can select different predictor variables for each species in the bottom left panel.
+If you uploaded multiple species, you can assign different predictor variables to each one using the panel at the bottom-left.

 Uploaded files